PRL-PRG/evalr-experiment/README.md

 key to finding ways to mitigate its negative impact.
 It is a large-scale study of more than 4.5M lines of R code.

+**We advise to read the HTML or markdown version of this document.
+The pdf might have some formatting issues in the outputs with too long lines.**

 ### Methodology

 To better understand this artifact it is good to get familiar with the